icyrainz/HearthstoneTextGame/README.md

 ## Planned Features  ##
  - Custom game format
  - Custom class / custom cards
+ - Match-matching with other players
+ - Machine Learning for AI

 ## Status ##
  - The app is currently at a very early stage.